For a project requiring an investment of $50,000 to $150,000, in collaboration with a technical team of your choice.

 - Upload the schedule, budget and support letters to your proposal and submit your application before the call for proposals deadline.

 Notes: Only proposals submitted online will be accepted.
 Proposals submitted after the call for proposals deadline will not be accepted.
 The Canadian Museum of History (CMH), which administers the DMC investment program, disclaims all responsibility in this regard and will not accept any transfer of responsibility.
 All risks and consequences of incorrect submission of proposals are the responsibility of the applicant.

 After a preliminary review, DMC will contact the organizations whose proposals are incomplete to give them the opportunity to respond in a timely manner.

 Step 6 – Acceptance or rejection

-Once the call for proposals has closed, the evaluation process takes six months, including the evaluation by the DMC Advisory Committee.
+Once the call for proposals has closed, the evaluation process takes several months, including the evaluation by the DMC Advisory Committee.

 Proposals will be treated as confidential in accordance with the Access to Information Act (Canada) and the Privacy Act (Canada) as well as any other applicable legislation or regulations.

 At the end of the process, applicants receive a letter of acceptance or rejection from the Canadian Museum of History (CMH).
 The CMH then enters into an agreement, with each organization receiving an investment, which describes the requirements and responsibilities of the project.